ClawArena: Benchmarking AI Agents in Evolving Information Environments: Abstract

 \section{Abstract}

 AI agents deployed as persistent assistants must maintain correct beliefs as their information environment evolves.
 In practice, evidence is scattered across heterogeneous sources that often contradict one another, new information can invalidate earlier conclusions, and user preferences surface through corrections rather than explicit instructions.
 Existing benchmarks largely assume static, single-authority settings and do not evaluate whether agents can keep up with this complexity.
 We introduce \textsc{ClawArena}, a benchmark for evaluating AI agents in evolving information environments.
 Each scenario maintains a complete hidden ground truth while exposing the agent only to noisy, partial, and sometimes contradictory traces across multi-channel sessions, workspace files, and staged updates.
 Evaluation is organized around three coupled challenges: multi-source conflict reasoning, dynamic belief revision, and implicit personalization, whose interactions yield a 14-category question taxonomy.
-Two question formats, multi-choice (set-selection) and shell-based executable checks, test both reasoning and workspace grounding.
-The current release contains 64 scenarios across 8 professional domains, totaling 1{,}879 evaluation rounds and 365 dynamic updates.
-Experiments on five agent frameworks and five language models show that both model capability (15.4\% range) and framework design (9.2\%) substantially affect performance, that self-evolving skill frameworks can partially close model-capability gaps, and that belief revision difficulty is determined by update design strategy rather than the mere presence of updates.
+Two question formats, multi-choice (set-selection) and shell-based executable checks, test both reasoning and workspace grounding. \textsc{ClawArena} comprises 12 multi-turn scenarios spanning 337 evaluation rounds with 45 dynamic updates, evaluated across five agent frameworks and 18 language models from proprietary, community-accessible, and self-hosted sources.
+To capture behavioral consistency beyond correctness, we introduce the Composite Reliability Score (CRS), which combines Task Completion Rate with a Robustness term that rewards sustained success streaks and penalizes clustered failures.
+Experiments show that model capability accounts for a 29-point CRS range across models while framework design accounts for up to a 24-point range, that MetaClaw's skill overlay reliably improves Robustness without degrading accuracy, and that belief revision difficulty is determined by update design strategy rather than update volume.
 Code is available at \href{https://github.com/aiming-lab/ClawArena}{https://github.com/aiming-lab/ClawArena}.